Advocacy helps you to:

 - social or health care needs

 Your mental capacity means your ability to understand information, and make decisions for yourself in specific areas of your life.

 VoiceAbility can provide a IMCA to support people who lack mental capacity to make specific important decisions, who do not have someone suitable to help them with this.

 Independent Mental Health Advocacy (IMHA)

-VoiceAbility provides an independent advocate to people experiencing mental health problems in Peterborough, Fenland and across Cambridgeshire.
+VoiceAbility can provide a IMHA to people experiencing and being treated for a mental health condition in Peterborough, Fenland and across Cambridgeshire.